-Walter Burns is a conniving but irresistible newspaper publisher desperate to woo back the paper’s star reporter — who happens to be his estranged wife.
-She’s tired of the business and is ready to settle down with a new beau.
-But, as Walter well knows, she has one weakness — she can’t quite resist a juicy scoop. –Inbaseline
+Walter Burns is an irresistibly conniving newspaper publisher desperate to woo back his paper’s star reporter, who also happens to be his estranged wife.
+She’s threatening to quit and settle down with a new beau, but, as Walter knows, she has a weakness: she can’t resist a juicy scoop.

 The rapid fire dialogue of Howard Hawks' newspaper satire, HIS GIRL FRIDAY, comes flying out of its actors like machine gun fire.
 Ferociously skewers the newspaper industry with Cary Grant as an unscrupulous newspaper man who sets out to have his ex-wife's new man arrested for things he didn't do, while a prison break drama unfolds around them.
 A witty, razor sharp screwball comedy with a terrific script.

 Sparring partners amidst the backdrop of the (dare I say it) Machiavellian newspaper industry.
 Another classic screwball comedy of the highest calibre.
 Cary Grant and Clark Gable could both play this character with finesse.
 Hawks was one of the greats of the Studio System era.

 The frenetic pace, blocking and rhythm showcases what the nouvelle vague would later rediscover: that Howard Hawks' was one of the finest auteurs of American cinema.
 His Girl Friday soars with outstanding performances and chemistry between the leads as well as with some of the best one-liners in movie history.
 One of my all time favorites.